-At uninterrupted.ca, we’ve enjoyed more than 65,000 visits and counting.
-When the interactive journey launched in July, people were invited to swim in the path of a salmon – and those who swam the distance online received their moment on the bridge too.
-Nightly their names were featured on the salmon social honour roll – and soon we’ll feature the circle on this website as well.
+And here on uninterrupted.ca, the interactive journey launched in July 2017.
+Through the summer, people were invited to follow the path of a salmon – and those who swam the distance online received their moment on the bridge too.
+Nightly their names were featured on the salmon social honour roll.

 We can’t wait to create more memories – and more experiences for audiences throughout Metro Vancouver this coming summer.
 See you there!